 Downsides of 440A Steel

 While good in terms of cost and stain resistance, 440A steel is not so stellar in wear resistance.
 Replica weapons don’t need to withstand use or force, so that is why it is a natural choice for those items.
 That being said, it’s still said to have enough wear resistance for mild day-to-day use.

 You wouldn’t want to construct a survival knife or surgical scalpel out of it.
 Yet it does well in areas where rust resistance is the primary concern as mentioned regarding sea diving knives.
 Diving knives aren’t in continuous use, so the wear resistance isn’t an issue.
 However, those kinds of knives do need to be rust free in adverse conditions.

 How 440A is Made

-To anneal 440A, heat it to 850-900°C, and slowly cool it to about 600°C in the furnace.
+To anneal (heat and then let cool slowly) 440A, heat it to 850-900°C, and slowly cool it to about 600°C in the furnace.
 After that, air cool.
 Hardening is done at 1010-1065°C; quenching should be done in air or warmed oil.
-Right after hardening, it should be tempered at at 150-370°C. Lower temperature in tempering yields a harder end product.
+Right after hardening, it should be tempered at 150-370°C. Lower temperature in tempering yields a harder end product.